AkshayJay29/battleships1/README.md

 Welcome to my third project in form of a simple battleship game which has been developed using python programming language and can run on Heroku terminal.
-The main goal of the player is to attempt winning computer by being the first to find out all battleships.
+The main goal of the player is to attempt winning against computer by being the first to find out all battleships.